wahlemedia/statamic-maintenance-mode/README.md

 ## How to Use

-1. Create a new maintenance page under your page collection
-1. Go under `Utilites > Maintenance` to select a maintenance site and enable / disable maintenance mode
+1. Create globals with the name `configuration`.
+If you like change the name of the globals you can adjust it within the config file.
+1. Link the `statamic-maintenance-mode::globals_maintainance` fieldset.
+1. Add a site that should be used as a maintenance one.
-1. Add sites, that shoud be whitelisted.
+1. (optional) Add sites, that shoud be whitelisted.
+1. enable or disable maintenance mode.

 ## Issues and Support

 If you encounter any issues or have questions, please create an issue on the [GitHub](https://github.com/wahlemedia/statamic-maintenance-mode/issues) repository for this addon.

 ## License

 This addon is released under the [MIT License](LICENSE.md).